Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Exponential Random Graph Models

 As was outlined above, the vector of sufficient statistics $s(\mathbf{a}, \mathbf{X})$ can contain a variety of terms.
-Sufficient statistics that will be used in the simulation studies and the empirical examples are described below.
-Broadly, these can be divided into two categories, sufficient statistics that are wholly based on the network structure, {\it structural statistics}, and statistics that are based on the node level attributes, {\it node level attribute statistics}.
+Broadly, these can be divided into two categories, sufficient statistics that are wholly based on the network structure, {\it structural statistics}, and statistics that are based on the nodal covariates.
+Sufficient statistics that will be used in the simulation studies and the empirical examples are described later in the manuscript.